Triplesee/Large-Multimodal-Model/documents/LMM Technical Report.md

 Formally, it (Multimodal large language model) refers to the LLM-based model with the ability to receive, reason, and output with multimodal information.

-MLLM manifests two representative traits compared with the traditional counterparts: (1) MLLM is based on LLM with billion scale parameters, which is not available in previous models.
-(2)MLLM uses new training paradigms to unleash its full potential, such as multimodal instruction tuning to encourage the model to follow new instructions.
+LMM manifests two representative traits compared with the traditional counterparts: (1) LMM is based on LLM with billion scale parameters, which is not available in previous models.
+(2)LMM uses new training paradigms to unleash its full potential, such as multimodal instruction tuning to encourage the model to follow new instructions.

 # 2. Why we are interested in LMM?